New Year’s Cards

 2017 Holiday Card: Year of Supergirl (in this case, “Super B”).
 The Girl Avenger is there to make sure she doesn’t fall off the roof.

-2017 Card: Year of Supergirl (A.K.A.
-“Super B”).
+Supergirl (A.K.A.
+“Super B”) is ready to save the world.
 Girl Avenger is there to make sure the kid doesn’t fall off the roof.
+Digital drawing from Copic marker original, printed on card stock.

 2016 Holiday Card: Year of Elsa Vader (or Darth Elsa, if you prefer).